Antonio Gibson Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Matchup vs. Green Bay

-- Gibson will go up against a Packers squad that allows 108.5 rushing yards per game and is the NFL's 13th-ranked rush defense.
+- In terms of defending against the run, the Packers are 13th in the NFL, allowing 108.5 yards per game.

-- This year the Packers have allowed five rushing TDs.
-They are ranked eighth in the NFL in that category.
+- This season the Packers are ranked eighth in the league in rushing touchdowns conceded (five).

 Recent Performances

-- In last week's contest against the Chiefs, Gibson ran the ball 10 times for 44 yards (4.4 yards per attempt).
+- Gibson put together a 44-yard rushing performance in last week's matchup with the Chiefs, carrying the ball 10 times (averaging 4.4 yards per attempt).

-- During his last three games, Gibson has 167 rushing yards on 44 carries (55.7 yards per game), with three touchdowns.
+- In his last three games, Gibson has racked up 44 carries for 167 yards (55.7 per game) and three touchdowns.

 Gibson's Washington Teammates